-A: The fact that the changes are all positive means that more area burned in each of these states and provinces in the 2010s than in the 2000s.
+A: The fact that the all the ratios became larger means that more of each state and province burned in the 2010s than in the 2000s.

 Displaying information in various formats can help scientists interpret it.
 Consider having students graph some of the data by hand or digitally in order to discover patterns.